Sustainable Development Goals in times of coronavirus

 Impact of COVID on the world

-As a result, many workers found themselves in an unexpected unemployment, losing the ability to provide for their families.
+As a result, many workers find themselves in unexpected unemployment, losing the ability to provide for their families.
 According to the UN, an additional 10 million of the world’s children could face acute malnutrition.
 Further, the number of people facing acute food insecurity could almost double relative to 2019, rising to 265 million.

 SDGs in crisis?

-Nevertheless, the UN believes that working towards the SDGs can offer the best option to reduce the consequences of COVID 19 as countries should “ prioritize action in three areas: protecting progress already made towards the SDGs, accelerating the universal provision of quality basic services, and maintaining the environmental gains of this period to reverse trends in the degradation of nature”.
+Nevertheless, the UN believes that working towards the SDGs can offer the best option to reduce the consequences of COVID19 as countries should “prioritize action in three areas: protecting progress already made towards the SDGs, accelerating the universal provision of quality basic services, and maintaining the environmental gains of this period to reverse trends in the degradation of nature.”

 References: